 Best Players In The World

 Sticking with the list theme, FIFA has announced its shortlist for the best men’s player of 2018.
 The biggest surprise isn’t an inclusion, but the fact that Neymar failed to flop his way onto the list.
-Here’s the list and how I would personally order them.

 New Club, New Kit, Same CR7